-Dropper sits 6-8 feet/2 metres from the point fly.
+Dropper sits 6-8 feet/2 meters from the point fly

-Top fly sits 6-8 feet/2 metres from that.
+Top fly sits 6-8 feet/2 meters from that

-You need 6-8 inches/15-20 centimetres of mono pointing downwards for attaching the droppers.
+You need 6-8 inches/15-20 centimeters of mono pointing downwards for attaching the droppers

 All flies don't have to be nymphs.
 You can do it with dry flies or use a bushy wet fly for the top dropper.

-You may want to look at the drawing above again to fully understand the setup.
+You may want to look at the drawing again to fully understand the setup.

 The method is: